Transactions¶

 Refer to Dates and Delays for convenient ways for expressing dates.

-The field relLock allow to specify when a transaction will be valid.
+The field relLock allows to specify when a transaction will be valid.

 The time can be expressed in two ways: